 In a Montessori bedroom, clothes storage for a toddler may or may not be in the closet.
 If you choose to use a closet, you’ll need to make sure your toddler is able to open the door(s) on their own.
 You may also need to install a lower rail for hanging clothes where your toddler can reach them, too.
 Another option is putting a bin system in the closet so your child can easily pull out bins to get the clothes they need.

-- STORAGE SOLUTION: Measures 23.74″ W x 11.81″ D x 23.82″ H. The four…
+- COMPACT ORGANIZATION: Measures 23.74″ W x 11.81″ D x 23.82″ H to help…

 - ASSEMBLY REQUIRED: Easy-to-follow instructions and hardware included….

-A safe solution to storing clothes in a Montessori toddler bedroom without using the closet is to get a mini wardrobe.
+A safe solution to storing clothes in a toddler bedroom without using the closet is to get a mini wardrobe.
 Not only are they super adorable, but they can also be anchored to the wall to ensure they don’t tip over.
 Your toddler will be out in the open space of their bedroom so they can try to put on their own clothes without banging into walls or a closet door.

 Keep in mind that a toddler doesn’t need tons of clothes to choose from, either.
 Don’t stuff the rack with hangers or make the shelves impossible to navigate.
-I recommend keeping about 7-10 outfits’ worth of clothes in this kind of toddler wardrobe (this is also known as keeping a “capsule wardrobe”).
+I recommend keeping about 7 outfits’ worth of clothes in this kind of toddler wardrobe (this is also known as keeping a “capsule wardrobe”).

 Making Room to Move

-Primarily, you want the space in front of their available toys to be open.
+Primarily, you want the space in front of the available toys to be open.
 A great way to identify this space is to put a rug down and show your toddler that rug is their “play space.”
 Even if the room is carpeted, if it’s not a very high pile, a rug with a different texture from the carpet can create a nice feel and depth to the room.

-If you happen to have twins or more than one toddler and they’ll be room-sharing, here are some Montessori twin toddler room ideas too:
+If you happen to have twins or more than one toddler and they’ll be room-sharing, here are some twin toddler room ideas too:

 The Indoor Tent for Toddlers